menghanj8072/sep11-freedom-project/entries/entry03.md

 Here is the result I have so far.
 I didn't get really far on the tutorial.
 I still have to add scores, things for the `end scenes`, etc.
 ![flappy-pipe](https://replit-docs-images.util.repl.co/images/tutorials/35-flappy-bird/moving-pipes.gif)

+I'm still in stage 2 researching the problem in the engineering design process.
+I'm still research and learning about my tool.
+One new skill I learned was "**How to Google**" because I understanded how to google tutorials that will help me learning Kaboom Js.
+My next step would be to finish the flappy bird tutorial and to tinker with the code since I focus on finishing the tutorial first and didn't really tinker much.
+Things that I might tinker was to change the code for the flappy bird or the pipes or to add more obstacles into the game.

 [Previous](entry02.md) | [Next](entry04.md)